-- Mandate of the Board of Directors The mandate of the Board of Directors is reproduced at Schedule "B" to this Management Proxy Circular on pages 65 and 66 and also on the website of Bombardier at www.Bombardier.com. - Stewardship of Bombardier In accordance with the Canada Business Corporations Act (the "CBCA") and as stated in its mandate, the role of the Board of Directors of Bombardier is to supervise the management of the business and affairs of the Corporation with the objective of creating sustained profitability and, therefore, enhancing shareholder value.
+- Mandate of the Board of Directors The mandate of the Board is reproduced at Schedule "C" to this Circular and also on the website of Bombardier at www.bombardier.com. - Stewardship of Bombardier In accordance with the CBCA and as stated in its mandate, the role of the Board is to supervise the management of the business and affairs of the Corporation with the objective of creating sustained profitability and, therefore, enhancing shareholder value.

-It is the role of the corporate management to conduct the day-to-day operations of Bombardier in a way that is consistent with the strategic plans, operating plans and budgets approved by the Board of Directors.
-In this context, the President and Chief Executive Officer of Bombardier, Mr. Pierre Beaudoin, makes recommendations to the Board of Directors with respect to matters of corporate strategy and policy.
-The Board of Directors then makes the decisions which it deems appropriate and supervises the execution of such decisions and reviews the results obtained.
+It is the role of management to conduct the day-to-day operations of Bombardier in a way that is consistent with the strategic plans, operating plans and budgets approved by the Board.
+In this context, the President and Chief Executive Officer of Bombardier, Mr. Pierre Beaudoin, makes recommendations to the Board with respect to matters of corporate strategy and policy.
+The Board then makes the decisions which it deems appropriate and supervises the execution of such decisions and reviews the results obtained.

-The Board of Directors decides all matters coming under its jurisdiction pursuant to the CBCA, Bombardier's articles of incorporation and by-laws, any applicable legislation, the policies of Bombardier or the mandate of the Board of Directors and the charter of its four Committees.
+The Board decides all matters coming under its jurisdiction pursuant to the CBCA, Bombardier's articles of amalgamation and by-laws, any applicable legislation, the policies of Bombardier or the mandate of the Board and the charter of its four Committees.
 It also acts in accordance with the Code of Ethics and Business Conduct of Bombardier.
-The Board of Directors may assign to one of its four Committees the prior review of any issues for which the Board is responsible.
-The recommendations of a Committee remain, however, subject to the approval of the Board of Directors.
+The Board may assign to one of its four Committees the prior review of any issues for which the Board is responsible.
+The recommendations of a Committee remain, however, subject to the approval of the Board.

-Any responsibility which is not delegated to either corporate management or a Committee of the Board of Directors remains with the Board of Directors.
-In general, all matters or policies and all actions proposed to be taken which are not in the ordinary course of business require the prior approval of the Board of Directors or of one of its four Committees to which approval authority is delegated.
+Any responsibility which is not delegated to either corporate management or a Committee of the Board remains with the Board.
+In general, all matters or policies and all actions proposed to be taken which are not in the ordinary course of business require the prior approval of the Board or of one of its four Committees to which approval authority is delegated.

-Strategic planning Every year, the President and Chief Executive Officer of Bombardier together with the President and Chief Operating Officer of Bombardier Aerospace, the President and Chief Operating Officer of Bombardier Transportation and senior executives from the Corporate Office present, during two separate special sessions, the strategic orientation, operating plans and budgets of Bombardier for the review and approval of its Board of Directors.
-As provided for under its mandate, the duties of the Board of Directors include adopting a strategic plan presented by corporate management and updating it, on at least an annual basis, by taking into account, among other things, the opportunities and risks of the business of Bombardier and the emerging trends.
-The Board of Directors' duties also include monitoring the implementation of the strategic plan by corporate management.
+Officer of Bombardier together with the President and Chief Executive Officer of Bombardier together with the President and Chief Operating Officer of Bombardier Aerospace, the President and Chief Operating Officer of Bombardier Transportation and executives from the Corporate Office present, during two separate special sessions, the strategic orientation, operating plans and budgets of Bombardier for the review and approval of its Board.
+As provided for under its mandate, the duties of the Board include adopting a strategic plan presented by management and updating it, on at least an annual basis, by taking into account, among other things, the opportunities and risks of the business of Bombardier and the emerging trends.
+The Board's duties also include monitoring the implementation of the strategic plan by management.

-The Board of Directors also adopts each year appropriate operating plans and budgets and reviews them on a quarterly basis.
+The Board also adopts each year appropriate operating plans and budgets and reviews them on a quarterly basis.

-- Risk Management Pursuant to its charter, the Finance and Risk Management Committee, assists the Board of Directors in fulfilling its oversight responsibilities with respect to
+- Risk Management Pursuant to its charter, the FRMC assists the Board in fulfilling its oversight responsibilities with respect to:

 - risk management matters,

 - financing activities,

 - retirement plan fund management,

 - environmental matters, and

-- any other matters delegated to this Committee by the Board of Directors.
+- any other matters delegated to this Committee by the Board.

-More information on this Committee is provided on pages 57 and 58 of this Management Proxy Circular.
+More information on this Committee is provided on page 64 of this Circular.

-Human Resources In accordance with its charter, the Human Resources and Compensation Committee reviews, reports and, where appropriate, submits recommendations to the Board of Directors regarding the succession planning for the position of President and Chief Executive Officer of Bombardier.
+Human Resources In accordance with its charter, the HRCC reviews, reports and, where appropriate, submits recommendations to the Board regarding the succession planning for the position of President and Chief Executive Officer of Bombardier.

-In addition, it ensures that the President and Chief Executive Officer, Mr. Pierre Beaudoin, has put in place and is monitoring succession planning systems and policies for senior executives.
+In addition, it ensures that the President and Chief Executive Officer, Mr. Pierre Beaudoin, has put in place and is monitoring succession planning systems and policies for senior executive positions.

-The internal process to deal with the leadership development and the management succession planning is described on pages 24 and 25 of this Management Proxy Circular.
+The internal process to deal with the leadership development and the management succession planning is described on pages 24 and 25 of this Circular.